Tmanbear/GLaDOS-SourceCode/README.md

 </ul>
 </div>

-This is a little application that acts like a remote shell from portal and portal 2 It runs in .net
+This is a .net console application created in C#.
+It emulates what would be a dummy terminal into the Aperture Science Mainframe computer where the GLaDOS project would be being executed from.
+It is based loosly around the plot of Valve's Portal: Still Alive and Portal 2 Plotline.

 Prerequisites:
  - Windows installer 3.1